 Canvas also offers Student Video Guides with overviews of Canvas features and tools.

 VidGrid is a video capture application that is available in Canvas.
-Most of your instructors will be providing videos they've recorded using VidGrid.
+Most of your instructors will provide videos they've recorded using VidGrid.
 Some may require that you create your own for introductions, presentations, or other assignments.
-VidGrid has created several tutorials about recording a video, accessing VidGrid from the Rich Text Editor, sharing a video, and recording for a Canvas assignment.
+VidGrid has created several tutorials about recording a video, accessing VidGrid from the Canvas Rich Text Editor, sharing a video, and recording for a Canvas assignment.

 Zoom is a video and chat app that your instructor may use to communicate with you and your peers.
 This video from Zoom explains how to download the Zoom app to your device and join a meeting.
 You'll also want to review Student Tips for Participating in Online Learning with Zoom.